 - Acute kidney injury

 The formation of blood clots consumes platelets, leading to thrombocytopenia.
-The blood clots within the small vessels chop up the red blood cells as they pass by (haemolysis), causing anaemia.
-The blood flow through the kidney is affected by the clots and damaged red blood cells, leading to acute kidney injury.
+The blood flow through the kidney is affected by thrombi and damaged red blood cells, leading to acute kidney injury.

 Presentation